Smart Planet Association

 Chartered SPA Research Areas

-If you are interested in supporting the any of the above SPA research area via sponsorship or via your participation in pertinent SPA committees, please CONTACT US.
+If you are interested in supporting the any of the above SPA research area via sponsorship or via your participation in pertinente SPA committees, please contact us.

 Programs